Is this Course for You?

 On completion of the course the graduate will be able to:

-- Critically analyse and evaluate a wide range of computing related technologies and their application with emphasis on secure technologies.
+Critically analyse and evaluate a wide range of computing-related technologies and their application with emphasis on security technologies.

-- Progression to programmes leading to a Doctoral Degree (by research), are available internally at LYIT or through a range of other Institutes of Technology and Universities in Ireland and abroad.
+Progression to programmes leading to a Doctoral Degree (by research) is available internally at LYIT or through a range of other Institutes of Technology and Universities in Ireland and abroad.

 Worldwide there are about 1.5 million people working as computer security professionals and employment in this area is growing at approximately 9% per year and industry projections are that this rate of growth will continue or improve in the future.